reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

   }
 }
 ```
-Here we are creating a aws EC2 instance named "vm-web" of type `t2.micro` using an ami `ami-830c94e3`.
+Here we are creating an aws EC2 instance named "vm-web" of type `t2.micro` using an ami `ami-830c94e3`.
 We also define two tags with names - `Name` and `Env`.
 We can also see the three main parts of configuration :

-1. Provider
-2. Resource: We define our infrastructure in terms of resources.
-Example of a resource could be an EC2 instance, a S3 bucket, lambda function or their equivalents from other providers.
-We represent these resources in the form of a configuration in a text file in HCL syntax.
+1. Resource: We define our infrastructure in terms of resources.
+Each resource block in the configuration file describes one or more infrastructure objects.
+EC2 instance, an S3 bucket, lambda function, or their equivalents from other Cloud platforms are examples of different resource types.

-3. Terraform block
+2. Provider: Terraform uses `providers` to connect to remote systems.
+Each resource type is implemented by a provider.
+Most providers configure a specific infrastructure platform (either cloud or self-hosted).
+Providers can also offer local utilities for tasks like generating random numbers for generating unique resource names.

+3. Terraform Settings: We configure some behaviors of Terraform like the minimum Terraform version in the terraform block.
+Here we also specify all of the providers each with a source address and a version constraint required by the current module in the required_providers block.

-### Initializing the Workspace
+### Initializing the Working Directory
+We run terraform commands from a working directory that contains one or more configuration files.
+Terraform reads configuration content from this directory, and also uses this directory to store settings, caching plugins and modules, and sometimes state data.

+This working directory must be initialized before Terraform can perform any operations in it (like provisioning infrastructure or modifying state).

-We will now initialize the workspace folder by running the command:
+Let us now create a working directory and save under it the configuration file that we created in the previous step.
+We will now initialize our working directory by running the [init](https://www.terraform.io/docs/cli/init/index.html) command:

 ```shell
 terraform init
 ```

-We get this output:
+After running this command, we get this output:
 ```shell
 Initializing the backend...